digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-testing-strategy-assessment.md

 #### Unit tests

 - Intentionalize accessibility tests (e.g add accessibility tests for individual React components).

-#### Integration tests

 - Cover all possible paths of each flow with our `/app/flows/__test__/flows.test.ts` integration tests.
 - Improve log output of failing tests in `/app/flows/__test__/flows.test.ts`.

-- Improve test coverage between app and cms interface (e.g. test if all pages are available in the CMS, test if field names from strapi match app schema).
+#### Integration tests

-- Add tests for failing form validations.
+- Add tests for every form component in a browser with user action.
+- Only test the shortest path.
+- Check edge cases, like PDF generations, Multi-field validation and array page scenarios.

 #### End-to-End tests